Septh/magic-json/README.md

 Reads JSON from a file and calls `parse()`.

 #### `async write(value: any, filepath?: string): Promise<void>`
-Calls `stringify()` and writes the result to the same file the JSON text was loaded from, unless a different `filpath` is given.
+Calls `stringify()` and writes the result to the same file the JSON text was loaded from, unless a different `filepath` is given.

 ```ts
 import MagicJSON from 'magic-json'